 Hello!
 I am K, a consultant.
-I am in charge of creating and improving manuals for companies in the manufacturing and pharmaceutical industries.
+I usually handle manual creation and improvement projects for companies in the manufacturing and pharmaceutical industries.

-This time, I wrote a blog about "knowledge sharing", which has become a common topic recently.
-From the perspective of a manual creation company, I would like to introduce specific sharing methods and the benefits of incorporating manual creation as part of knowledge sharing.
+This time, I will write a blog about "knowledge sharing," which has become a common topic lately.
+From the perspective of a manual production company, I would like to introduce specific methods of sharing and the benefits of engaging in manual creation as part of knowledge sharing.

 1. Why is knowledge sharing necessary?